remix-run/history/README.md

 - `createMemoryHistory` is used as a reference implementation and may also be used in non-DOM environments, like [React Native](https://facebook.github.io/react-native/)
 - `createHashHistory` is for use in legacy web browsers

-Depending on the method you want to use to keep track of history, you'll `import` (or `require`) one of these methods directly from the root directory (i.e. `history/createBrowserHistory`).
+Depending on the method you want to use to keep track of history, you'll `import` (or `require`) one of these methods directly from the package root (i.e. `history/createBrowserHistory`).
 The remainder of this document uses the term `createHistory` to refer to any of these implementations.

 Basic usage looks like this: